 Elon Musk spars with actor James Woods over X's blocking feature

-Elon Musk was not shaken by actor James Woods' threat to stop using X, should the social media platform get rid of its blocking feature: "Then delete your account," the CEO countered.
+Elon Musk didn't seem shaken by actor James Woods' threat to stop using X if the social media platform moves ahead with a plan to eliminate a feature that lets users block others.
+"Then delete your account," the billionaire tweeted.

-The brusque reply, which the billionaire posted to X on Sunday, came after Woods, a one-time Musk supporter, vowed to leave the platform, formerly known as Twitter, if Musk stripped users' ability to bar certain accounts from viewing, and interacting with their posts.
+The brusque reply, which the X owner posted to the site on Sunday, came after Woods, a one-time Musk supporter, vowed to leave the platform (formerly known as Twitter) if Musk stripped users' ability to bar certain accounts from viewing and interacting with their posts.

 "In the midst of a libel suit I was targeted by thirty trolls the defendant enlisted to harass me," Woods said in a post last week when the news came out.
 "If [Musk removes X's blocking feature], I will have no choice but to retire from this site."

-Musk, who calls himself a free speech absolutist, announced in a post last Friday that X would end users' ability to limit their interactions with certain accounts "except for DMs," adding in a later post that a block feature "makes no sense" for the platform.
-The potential change caused an uproar among users, some of whom, like Woods, have also vowed to leave X should the feature be removed.
+Musk, who calls himself a free speech absolutist, announced in a post last Friday that X would end users' ability to limit their interactions with certain accounts except for direct messages, adding in a later post that the block feature "makes no sense" for the platform.

+The planned change caused an uproar among some users, some of whom have also vowed to leave X if the feature is removed.

 "I will absolutely delete my account and leave this app if X attempts to even *test* this policy, wrote one user.
 "It's absolutely sick and disgusting."